etruyj/vapir/README.md

 The configure-sphere command can import a JSON configuration file to automate the configuration of a Vail sphere.
 The configuration file can specify accounts, groups, storage locations, lifecycles, and buckets.

 ### Storage Locations
 The configuration file has a parameter for storage to specify BlackPearl and cloud storage locations.
-Both sources require credentials to be added to the
+Any storage location requires credentials to be added to the sphere.
+For the BlackPearl storage, the script will prompt you for the username and password.
+For AWS storage locations, the access key and secret key will need to be included in the JSON.

+#### BlackPearl Bucket Storage
+Blackpearl storage locations require only a few fields of information in order to be added to a Vail sphere.
+At the current version of the script, BlackPearl credentials are not stored in the JSON.
+A prompt will ask for the BlackPearl's username and password while configuring the storage location for the BlackPearl.
+This is only required for the first storage location associated with the BlackPearl.
+Credentials will be cached for subsequent storage locations.
+All fields are strings unless otherwise noted.

+##### Minimum Required Fields
+name&emsp;&emsp;The name of the storage location in Vail.
+This does not have to be the same as the bucket name. bucket&emsp;&emsp;The bucket name in the BlackPearl Nearline Gateway type&emsp;&emsp;The storage type.
+In this case it must be bp. endpoint&emsp;&emsp;The hostname of the BlackPearl cautionThreshold&emsp;What utilization threshold should generate a caution message.
+INTEGER warningThreshold&emsp;What utilization threshold should generate a warning message.
+INTEGER